 Many people who struggle with alcohol problems put their lives at risk for serious health complications.
 Alcohol affects a person physically and mentally.
 Neurotransmitters in a person’s brain release dopamine and create a pleasurable euphoric effect.
 Drugs and alcohol eventually take over the brain’s control of body movement, thinking, coordination, and memory.

 Drugs and alcohol impair a person’s ability to react, reason, and think clearly.
 When a person loses control of his or her body, there is an increased risk of accidents and death.
 Drugs and alcohol also lead to serious health complications such as liver failure, heart attack, brain damage, and death.
 People who live with depression and addiction need to have both conditions treated simultaneously for the best success in recovery.
 Depression and addiction are treatable as a dual diagnosis.

 Many do not seek help due to fear and the stigma of depression and addiction.
 If you or a loved one is struggling with depression and a substance use disorder or addiction, get help today.
-Cypress Lakes Lodge offers a dual diagnosis treatment, which will help you in your journey to restored health, a renewed spirit, and a new sober lifestyle.
+Fort Behavioral Health offers a dual diagnosis treatment, which will help you in your journey to restored health, a renewed spirit, and a new sober lifestyle.
 Addiction is isolating, but you do not have to suffer alone.